Icinga/icinga2/doc/1-about.md

 Support for Icinga 2 is available in a number of ways.
 Please have a look at the support overview page at [https://support.icinga.org].

+## What's New in Version 0.0.4

+* IDO: PostgreSQL support
+* IDO: implemented options to filter which kind of events are written to the database
+* Livestatus: implemented support for the log and statehist tables
+* Livestatus: implemented regex filters (~ and ~~)
+* Replaced autotools-based build system with cmake
+* Lots of bug fixes and performance improvements

 ## What's New in Version 0.0.3

 * `StatusDataWriter` and `ExternalCommandListener` (former `Compat`) and `CompatLogger`